The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Occulted Active Regions

 The main difficulty in accounting for surface inhomogeneities is that these are essentially never single, isolated features.
 Thus, dark and bright features are likely present simultaneously, both occulted and unocculted.
 Simultaneous ground-based spectroscopic and space-based photometric observations of G and K stars show that starspots and plage are often, although not always, spatially associated, as is true on the Sun \citep{Morris2018c}.
 Moreover, it is not always clear whether a bright or dark feature is being occulted, as models with either type of feature at different times may offer comparable fits to transit light curves \citep{Kirk-16, Bruno-16}.
 The resulting effect from all features depends on their coverage (size), location, and the wavelength of observations, and is generally impossible to separate.

 When observing stellar rotation in a single photometric bandpass, both faculae and starspots can produce rotational modulation signatures.
 Observing in more than one bandpass nearly simultaneously can break this degeneracy and suggest whether spots or faculae dominate.
-This technique has been applied to photometry of the planet-hosting M8 dwarf TRAPPIST-1, which shows (1) no clear spot occultations in transit photometry, (2) strong rotational modulation in the \Kepler{} bandpass, and (3) very little modulation in \Spitzer{} photometry \citep{Morris2018e, Morris2018d}.
+This technique has been applied to photometry of the planet-hosting M8 dwarf TRAPPIST-1, which shows (1) no clear spot occultations in transit photometry, though a few candidate events have been identified \citep{Burdanov2019, Ducrot2020}, (2) strong rotational modulation in the \Kepler{} bandpass \citep{Luger-17, Vida2017}, and (3) very little modulation in \Spitzer{} photometry \citep{RoettenbacherKane2017, Morris2018e, Morris2018d}.